FOREX-Euro up on short-covering rally post-ECB, U.S. payrolls next

 Any upside surprise will further highlight the diverging outlook between the United States and Europe, giving the market a fresh excuse to buy the dollar against the euro.

+“The hopes are high for the (payroll) data and the dollar may fetch another high before the release as it did last time.” said Minori Uchida, head of Tokyo Global Market Research at the Bank of Tokyo-Mitsubishi UFJ.

-Another standout performer overnight was the Australian dollar, which continued to drift lower in the wake of this week’s disappointing local economic data.
+Another standout performer overnight was the Australian dollar, which continued to drift lower in the wake of this week’s disappointing domestic economic data.

 The slowdown in growth has prompted a string of analysts from Deutsche to Westpac to call for interest rate cuts next year.
-As a result, the Aussie slid to a fresh four-year trough of $0.8356 and was on track to end lower for a third straight week.
-(Editing by Dan Grebler)
+As a result, the Aussie slid to a fresh four-year trough of $0.8356 late on Thursday and was on track to end lower for a third straight week.
+It last traded at $0.8374.
+(Editing by Dan Grebler & Kim Coghill)